+Operating without an approved motorcycle helmet increases your chances of a severe head injury or death in the event of an accident.
 Operating without eye protection can result in an accident and increases your chances of a severe injury in the event of an accident.
+HOW TO AVOID THE HAZARD long-sleeved shirt or jacket long pants.

 Always wear an approved motorcycle helmet that fits properly.
-You should also wear: eye protection (goggles or face shield), gloves, boots, long-sleeved shirt or jacket long pants.
+You should also wear: eye protection (goggles or face shield), gloves, boots,

-10. CARRYING LOADS
+11. CARRYING LOADS